April: Can you tell us about who you are and what you do?

 My ladies also enjoy the HAMS support group meetings I deliver at my home where we sit around, chat and problem solve.

-Anne: What do you see as specific needs of women as they attempt to change their drinking?
+April: What do you see as specific needs of women as they attempt to change their drinking?

 Valerie: What every woman needs are choices: a variety of services, support groups and one-on-one personal coaching or counseling that provides information and advice to that lady holistically and tailored to her specific needs.